 This article makes the case that we need to stop treating AI language as human speech or risk to changes in the way we humans speak, and possibly in how we think.
 AI language, after all, does not come from the same place as human speech.

-Added on 20 Apr 2026 · Katie Tarasov · CNBC · Systems and Technologies
+Added on 20 Apr 2026 · Katie Tarasov · CNBC · Infrastructure & Energy

 Amazon's new(ish) data center for Anthropic is both unique in its design and terrifying in scale.
 This video offers a bit of a shot inside, but mostly just glazes Amazon and Anthropic's public relations.
 Meanwhile, in New Carlisle, Indiana, the people living nearby have to deal with all kinds of issues related to the data center, including noise and traffic, etc. Not to mention?
 Any data center is a target for activists at this point.